muhaiminmemon/Bookmark-Sort/README.md

 ### Fine-tuning the BERT Model

-1. **Data Collection**: I collected a dataset of bookmarks categorized into various folders.
-The dataset included bookmark titles and their respective categories.
+1. **Web Scraping**: I collected a dataset of bookmarks categorized into various folders.
+The dataset was collected using beautifulsoup.

-3. **Tokenization**: I used the BERT tokenizer to convert the bookmark titles into a format suitable for the BERT model.
-This involves splitting the text into tokens and converting them into numerical representations.

 4. **Model Training**: The pre-trained BERT model was fine-tuned on my dataset using the `TFBertForSequenceClassification` class from the `transformers` library.
 The model was trained to classify the bookmarks into the predefined categories.